lambdamikel/Busch-2090/README.md

 - ``t`` : entering clock time (``PGM 3``)
 - ``C`` : showing clock time (``PGM 4``)

-The Next Generation Microtronic has an additional 8 function keys.
-From left to right, top to bottom, these are:
+The Next Generation Microtronic has an **additional 8 function keys.** From left to right, top to bottom, these are:

 - ``LEFT, RIGHT``: in RUN mode, these are used for changing the display mode.
-The buttons are also used for cursor navigation when creating an SDcard file name when saving a program to SDcard.
+The buttons are also used for cursor navigation for file name creation when saving a program to SDcard.

 - ``UP, DOWN``: in RUN mode, these buttons control the CPU emulator speed.
 The CPU can be throttled, i.e., delayed in order to slow down the emulation.
-This can be useful for programm denugging, or to achieve a more authentic behavior of the emulaton: certain electronics experiments (especially those that control the digital outputs) are timinig critical and require a 2090-authentic emulation speed.
+This can be useful for programm denugging, or to achieve a more authentic behavior of the emulator: certain electronics experiments (especially those that control the digital outputs) are timinig critical and require a 2090-authentic emulation speed.
+In the file browser, these buttons are used for browsing / selecting the file to be loaded from SDcard.

 - ``ENTER, CANCEL``: in RUN mode, ``ENTER`` also changes the display mode.
-In file operations (save, load), these are frequently used as Yes / No or Enter / Cencel buttons, e.g., to cancel a save operation if a file of the same name already exist and would be overwritten, etc.
+In file operations (save, load), these are frequently used as ``Yes / No`` or ``Enter / Cancel`` buttons, e.g., to cancel a save operation if a file of the same name already exist and would be overwritten, etc.

-- ``BACK, FUN``: In file operations, ``BACK`` has the function of the backspace key, i.e., it delete the character left of the cursor.
+- ``BACK, FUN``: During file name creation, ``BACK`` has the function of the backspace key, i.e., it delete the character left of the cursor.
 Unlike the ``LEFT`` key, which only moves the cursor but leaves the character left of the cursor in place.
-The ``FUN`` key currently has no function; on the Nokia 5110 Version of the emulator, this is the LCD display backlight on/off key.
+The ``FUN`` key currently has no function; on the Nokia 5110 Version of the emulator, this is the LCD display backlight on/off button.

 The other available keys can also be found on the original Microtronic
 - the original function keys ``NEXT, REG, BKP, STEP, RUN, HALT, C/CE, PGM``, the hex keys for program and data input, and the ``RESET`` button (that keeps the Microtronic RAM contents, unlike the Arduino reset button).

-Like the original, it contains a number of ROM programs that can be loaded via the key sequence ``HALT, PGM, <HEXKEY>``.
+Like the original, it contains a number of **ROM programs** that can be loaded via the key sequence ``HALT, PGM, <HEXKEY>``.
 The programs are

 - ``PGM 0`` : show & set date of the battery-buffered DS3213 Real Time Clock.
 The original 2090 contains a test program here.
 - ``PGM 1`` : load MIC program from SDcard, or transfer to real Microtronic via 2095 emulation